 Instructions

-6. Place biscuits a few inches apart on a parchment-lined baking sheet.
-Brush with the melted butter.
+- Place the squares of dough a few inches apart on a parchment-lined baking sheet and brush with the melted butter.

-7. Bake for 13-15 minutes or until biscuits have risen and are starting to turn a light golden brown on top.
+- Bake for 13-15 minutes or until biscuits have risen and are starting to turn a light golden brown on top.
 Remove and let cool for 5 minutes before serving.
+Enjoy!

 I don’t think they rose as much as they should have but it didn’t matter.
 This recipe is a keeper.